OpenDSA/OpenDSA/Doc/source/Extensions.rst

     This XML file is located in the directory ``xml`` contained within the same directory as the AV.
 If the AV is named ``fooAV.html`` then the XML file must be ``xml/fooAV.xml``.
+    The path to OpenDSA directory should be set in ``conf.py`` file in source directory.

 avmetadata
 ----------
 NAME